 Another Murder in a Small Town

-It was just another day for Alex Carleton (Tess Atkins) as she rode in the back of a cop car as her friend's father drove them to school.
-But it quickly changes when he returns shortly after to take Alex out of class as her mother has been murdered, execution style out side the pet store she owned and ran.
-As Alex, her father Nick (Tom Cavanagh) and her two younger siblings try to get to grips with their loss Detective Joe Moran (Boris Kodjoe) becomes frustrated by the lack of evidence or witnesses and so persuades Alex to help him as he has his suspicions over Nick who he discovers has been having an affair for the last two years.
-But as Alex starts helping and starts looking through her parent's stuff not only does she notice Nick's strange behaviour but also uncovers things which rock her world.
+It was just another day for Alex Carleton (Tess Atkins - Past Malice: An Emma Fielding Mystery) as she rode in the back of a cop car as her friend's father drove them to school.
+But it quickly changes when he returns shortly after to take Alex out of class as her mother has been murdered, execution style out side the pet store she owned.
+As Alex, her father, Nick (Tom Cavanagh - Trading Christmas), and her two younger siblings try to get to grips with their loss Detective Joe Moran (Boris Kodjoe - Resident Evil: Afterlife) becomes frustrated by the lack of evidence or witnesses and so persuades Alex to help him as he has his suspicions over Nick who he discovers has been having an affair for the last two years.
+But as Alex starts helping and starts looking through her parent's stuff not only does she notice her father's strange behaviour but also discovers things which rock her world.

 The second thing is the cliche and I suppose I should say spoiler alert in case anyone wants to watch "A Killer Among Us" without knowing some thing which happens.
 So Alex has agreed to snoop on her father and whilst going through papers discovers a birth certificate which too her surprise shows that Nick isn't her biological father and as it turns out her mum had been married before and was thinking about returning to her previous husband.
 Maybe that happened in the true story this was inspired by but it comes across as far fetched as everything else in the movie.